wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/1-introduction.md

 2](/learn/modules/viva-connections-plan/).
 There are several steps you must take before your organization can access and use Viva Connections.

-In this module, you will learn how to build your organization’s unique Viva Connections experience through a step-by-step guide.
+In this module, you'll learn how to build your organization’s unique Viva Connections experience through a step-by-step guide.
 You will use insights from various types of stakeholders to make decisions.
 Keep in mind that stakeholders may look different based on the organization.